-- (a) A bilateral modification (also known as a supplemental agreement) is a modification that is signed by both the contractor and the CO.
-A bilateral modification is the preferred type of modification for accomplishing a change.
-Bilateral modifications are used to: - (1) incorporate changes to the contract made under Clause 7-185, Changes; - (2) incorporate negotiated equitable adjustments resulting from the issuance of a unilateral change order; - reflect other agreements of the parties that which modify the original contract terms; - (4) definitize a letter contract; - (5) approve changes required by or authorized by the contract, such as economic price adjustments - (6) incorporate novation agreements where the judiciary is the responsible agency (see: § 745.55), or
+- (a) A bilateral modification (also known as a supplemental agreement) is a modification that is signed by both the contractor and the CO and is the preferred type of modification for accomplishing changes.
+The contractor should always be asked to execute the modification first, with the CO signature being second.
+Most supplemental agreements involve negotiation of price and other terms, usually relating to tasks that are similar to the award of the basic contract.
+A bilateral agreement is used when: - (1) the change has an effect on the substantive rights of either party; - (2) there is sufficient time to negotiate a supplemental agreement; or - (3) there is no basis in the contract's terms for issuing a unilateral modification. - (b) Bilateral modifications are used to: - (1) incorporate changes to the contract made under Clause 7-185, Changes; - (2) incorporate negotiated equitable adjustments resulting from the issuance of a unilateral change order; - (3) reflect other agreements of the parties that modify the original contract terms: - (4) definitize a letter contract;

+- (5) approve changes required by or authorized by the contract, such as economic price adjustments; - (6) incorporate novation agreements where the judiciary is the responsible agency (see: § 745.55); - (7) incorporate name-change agreements where the judiciary is the responsible agency (see: § 745.55); or - (8) recognize when a sole proprietor originally doing business under a social security number (SSN) changes to a sole proprietor doing business under an Employer Identification Number (EIN).